Cookies in Space FAQ

 - Gravity causes every object to pull every other object toward it.
 Some people think that there is no gravity in space.
 In fact, a small amount of gravity can be found everywhere in space.
 For example, gravity is what holds the moon in orbit around Earth.

-Is the recipe for the DoubleTree chocolate chip cookie going to be the same recipe served to guests on Earth?
+Was the recipe for the DoubleTree chocolate chip cookies the same recipe served to guests on Earth?

-When and how will the DoubleTree chocolate chip cookie dough and oven be sent to the International Space Station?
+When and how was the DoubleTree chocolate chip cookie dough and oven sent to the ISS?

-In July 2019, the pre-portioned DoubleTree chocolate chip cookie dough launched to the ISS and has been kept frozen since.
-On Nov.
-2, 2019, the prototype oven and several pre-baked DoubleTree chocolate chip cookies will be launched from Wallops Flight Facility in a rocket bound for the ISS as part of a landmark microgravity experiment.
+In July 2019, the pre-portioned DoubleTree chocolate chip cookie dough launched to the ISS and was kept frozen until Nov.
+2, 2019, when the prototype oven and several pre-baked DoubleTree chocolate chip cookies (that the astronauts got to enjoy!) launched from NASA’s Wallops Flight Facility in a rocket bound for the ISS.

-Upon return, will people be able to taste or try the DoubleTree chocolate chip cookie that was baked in space?
+Will people be able to taste or try the DoubleTree chocolate chip cookies that were baked in space?
+What will you do with the cookies?

-To learn more about the launch of the DoubleTree chocolate chip cookie into space and the technology behind the oven, please visit www.CookiesinSpace.com or www.Newsroom.Hilton.com/CookiesinSpace.
+To learn more about this experiment, please visit www.CookiesinSpace.com or www.Newsroom.Hilton.com/CookiesinSpace.
 Get involved on Instagram, Twitter and Facebook by tagging @DoubleTree and using #CookiesinSpace.

 OVEN TECHNOLOGY QUESTIONS